Quadratic codimension growth and minimal varieties of unitary algebras with superinvolution: On unitary -algebras

 In this paper, we are interested in $*$-algebras with polynomial codimension growth.
 In light of the previous result, $*$-algebras of type $B = F + J(B)$ are of particular interest.
-Moreover, if $A$ is a $*$-algebra then the Jacobson radical $J(B)$ is a $*$-ideal of $B$ and can be decomposed as a direct sum of subspaces where $J(B)_i^\epsilon$ denotes the homogeneous symmetric or skew (according to $\epsilon=+$ or $\epsilon=-$, respectively) component of degree $i\in \{0,1\}$.
-We remark that this decomposition will be used repeatedly throughout this paper.
+According to \cite[Theorem 4.1]{GIL2}, the Jacobson radical $J(B)$ of a $*$-algebra $B$ is a $*$-ideal.
+Consequently, $J(B)$ admits the subspace decomposition